jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-2-configuration.md

 Once certbot executed, we must edit the SSL config to ensure our websockets will be proxied too.

-In our case, the apache file was `/etc/apache2/sites-available/app.itrocks.com.conf`, so certbot will generate a file named `/etc/apache2/sites-available/app.itrocks.com.conf-le-ssl.conf`:
+In our case, the apache file was `/etc/apache2/sites-available/app.itrocks.com.conf`, so Certbot will generate a file named `/etc/apache2/sites-available/app.itrocks.com.conf-le-ssl.conf`:

 ```
 sudo nano /etc/apache2/sites-available/app.itrocks.com.conf-le-ssl.conf